saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <!-- ------------------------ -->
-## 2.05 Run Your Cypress Test GitHub Actions
+## 2.05 Setup Your Cypress Test in GitHub Actions
 Duration: 0:01:00

 In this lesson you will learn how to set up everything you need to run the example Swag Labs app with Github Actions.
 If you already have a pipeline set up in GitHub actions, you can quickly set things up using the [page in docs](https://docs.saucelabs.com/testrunner-toolkit/integrations/github-actions).

-Now that you have a test run on Sauce Connect, and have run a test against a locally hosted app, you are ready to set up your test in a Continuous Integration (CI) tool and use Sauce Connect.
+Now that you have a test run on Sauce Connect, and have run a test against a locally hosted app, you are ready to set up your test in a Continuous Integration (CI) tool run through Sauce Connect.

 In this example we will be using Github Actions, but you can use another CI tool such as [Jenkins](https://docs.saucelabs.com/testrunner-toolkit/integrations/jenkins).